MTZ black hole

-The MTZ black hole, named after Cristian Martinez, Ricardo Troncoso and Jorge Zanelli, is a black hole solution for (3+1)-dimensional gravity with a minimally coupled self-interacting scalar field.
+The Martínez–Troncoso–Zanelli (MTZ) black hole is a black hole solution for (3+1)-dimensional gravity with a minimally coupled self-interacting scalar field.
+It is named after Cristián Martínez, Ricardo Troncoso and Jorge Zanelli who proposed it in 2004.

 The event horizon is a surface of constant negative curvature, and the spacetime is asymptotically locally anti-de Sitter.